-Fortunately in most of cases the abdominal pain is not caused by serious illness, but it can be depressing if the abdomen is always painful.
-Acupuncture can help relieve chronic abdominal pain and bloating.
+Fortunately in most of cases the abdominal pain is not caused by severe illness, but it can be depressing if the abdomen is always painful.
+There are many problems that can cause abdominal pain.

 Skeletal muscles are attached to the bones.
 When the muscle contracts, the related body part moves.
 As a result, we can move around without problems.
 The abdominal wall muscles are skeletal muscles which extend from the superior border of the pelvis to the inferior border of the ribcage.
 There are four pairs of muscles: transverse and rectus abdominis and the internal and external obliques.

 The rectus abdominis muscles